ABOUT

 Dr Emily Leeming PhD

-Emily has published and contributed to multiple academic publications in top peer-reviewed journals in nutrition, lifestyle and the gut microbiome.
+Dr Emily is part of the PROSPECT Cancer Grand Challenges team, led by Harvard University, investigating early colorectal cancer, diet, and the gut microbiome.
+She has published and contributed to multiple academic publications in top peer-reviewed journals on nutrition, lifestyle and the gut microbiome.

 Francesco Asnicar, Sarah E. Berry, Ana M. Valdes, Long H. Nguyen, Gianmarco Piccinno, David A. Drew, Emily R. Leeming, et al. 2021.
 “Microbiome Connections with Host Metabolism and Habitual Diet from 1,098 Deeply Phenotyped Individuals.”
 Nature Medicine 27 (2): 321–32.